 - Small Business Direct Install (SBDI): Projects labeled as small multifamily housing retrofit in PMRS are reported under the SBDI program.
-SBDI participation for the first two quarters of PY15 is on track with the same period of PY14, with higher savings. - Small Business Solutions: Small Business Solutions, targeting non-residential customers with demand <300kW, shows consistent participation from PY14 to PY15 so far. - Small Business Midstream Solutions: Program currently includes primarily lighting measures, and has been a significant contributor to Small Business program savings through PY15 Q2.
-As anticipated, this program shows lower participation and savings than PY14.

-Small Business Virtual Commissioning: SBVCx has 17 projects submitted in PY15.This includes projects previously submitted in PY14 but shifted to PY15 per SWE guidance.
+There have been no SBDI-specific projects so far in PY16, but small multifamily housing projects have much higher participation and savings in PY16 compared to PY15 - Small Business Solutions: Small Business Solutions, targeting non-residential customers with demand <300kW, shows slightly higher participation from PY15 to PY16 so far, with slightly lower savings. - Small Business Midstream Solutions: No participation so far in PY16. - Small Business Virtual Commissioning: SBVCx has 3 projects submitted in PY16.
+Since PY15 included projects from PY14 that were passed forward, this is consistent participation.